gdjohnson/TK19/concepts/concepts.md

 ## Handle as anchor: the effect of a name

 When concepts spread, they spread as handles, and they are often ported across contexts without a clear definition.
 Often, meaning must be inferred from the name itself, e.g. with reference to the etymologies of its constituent parts.
 As a result, as terms make subcultural leaps, they often are "doubled" into a second concept linked to the first _only through the name_.
-For instance, the death drive in Freud has been misconstrued in the public discourse as high risk-taking behavior, intuitively a "drive toward death" (which is, itself, a real phenomenon in the "excess of signification" that perhaps always _wanted_ a handle, and at last had found one).
+For instance, the death drive in [[Sigmund Freud|Freud]] has been misconstrued in the public discourse as high risk-taking behavior, intuitively a "drive toward death" (which is, itself, a real phenomenon in the "excess of signification" that perhaps always _wanted_ a handle, and at last had found one).

 Similarly, Simon Reynolds writes of acid house: